Skip to content

 HQ support functions Separate from audit operations Policy, Quality, and Legislative Affairs Directorate

 The Centralized Audit Function (CAF) is a new unit under the Policy, Quality, and Legislative Affairs Directorate.
-It handles specialized audits and projects that cut across multiple directorates: complex incurred cost reviews, business system evaluations, and CAS compliance matters.
+It handles specialized audits and projects that cut across multiple directorates: large incurred cost reviews, business system evaluations, and CAS compliance matters.

 Financial Liaison Auditors (FLAs), who serve as the communication bridge between DCAA and contracting officers, were reassigned to the directorate that best supports their customer base.